 International Protection Marking, sometimes interpreted as Ingress Protection Marking, is a classification used to define the level of protection a mechanical casing or electrical enclosure has against foreign bodies and moisture.

 The numbers that follow IP each have a specific meaning, the first communicates the level of protection against foreign bodies and the second defines the level of protection from moisture.
 IWMS (Integrated Workplace Management System)

-An Integrated Workplace Management System is a software platform that helps FM organisations optimise the use of workplace resources via connected applications such as resource scheduling, employee service management, and space management.
+An Integrated Workplace Management System is a software platform that helps Facilities Management organisations optimise the use of workplace resources via connected applications such as resource scheduling, employee service management, and space management.
 IoT (Internet of Things)